DevScholar/c-for-js-devs/src/language/generics.md

 ```

-C does not have built-in support for generics like Rust.
+C does not have built-in support for generics.
 In C, preprocessor macros or void pointers are typically used to achieve a similar effect.

 Here's a simplified example in C that mimics the Rust code using a void pointer to achieve a generic-like behavior: